oeyh/CppND-Garbage-Collector/README.md

-# CppND-Garbage-Collector
+# Garbage Collector Project from Udacity C++ Project
-The final project for this Memory Management course is to implement your own version of a smart pointer.
-You can think of this as implementing your own garbage collector, to use a concept from other programming languages.
-Building this project will help you understand both how to work with pointers and references, and also why smart pointers are so important to modern C++ programming.
-Complete the implementations and verify that your implementation does not have any memory leaks!
+The project implements my own version of a smart pointer, or more specificly a shared pointer.
+This is like implementing a garbage collector.
+I completed the following implementations and verified that it does not have any memory leaks with the leak tester.

-## Project TODO List:
-- Complete `Pointer` constructor
-- Complete `Pointer` `operator==`
+## Codes implemented
-- Complete `Pointer` destructor
+- Completed `Pointer` constructor, destructor and operator== overloading
-- Complete `PtrDetails` class
+- Completed `PtrDetails` class